UltideBackup/Placebo-Client/README.md

 Yes but barely(This depends on what you think its gonna do)

-## $10 Challenge

-If you can win a duel with every module enabled except "heystopfalling" Ill give you $10 The only rule is that you cannot fight someone whos standing still you must do a random duel

-I dont know why youd try this but if you do good luck

 ## How I Made It

 The whole client took me around 3 hours to make